Xtra-Computing/OEBench/README.md

 # OEBench

-This project builds a benchmark to investigate open environment challenges in 55 real-world relational data streams.
+This is the code for our paper [OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams](https://arxiv.org/abs/2308.15059).
+We build a benchmark to investigate open environment challenges in 55 real-world relational streaming datasets.

 ![](figures/flowchart.png?raw=true)